Who We Serve

 Zebra Crossings Open Enrollment Programs:

-Our programs focus on children with a chronic health condition, including those at risk for developing a chronic health condition, and their families.
+Our programs focus on children with a chronic medical condition, and their families.
 At Zebra Crossings we generally define a chronic health condition as a biologically-based condition requiring life long follow up care by a medical specialist and it brings significant changes in the life of the child and family.

-Medical conditions include, but are not limited to: Asthma, Diabetes, Epilepsy, Heart Condition, Cystic Fibrosis, Juvenile Arthritis.
+Medical conditions include, but are not limited to: Asthma, Autoimmune Disorders, Diabetes, Epilepsy, Heart Condition, Cystic Fibrosis, Juvenile Arthritis and severe Allergies.

 Program Application Criteria: